 “Which have fallen off the back of a lorry,” interjects Orange Lorna.

 Useful Kim wedges a huge slice of cake into her mouth, as Orange Lorna folds her dark arms across her chest.

 I spot customers waiting and seize the gift of a fast exit.
 Making a mess of my beauty course and accidentally waxing off a woman’s eyebrows, losing control of a spray tan machine and forgetting to shut the door when giving a man colonic irrigation had all been blessings in disguises for me.
 Luckily my mother had offered me a job in her new coffee shop.
 Working with Shaz, Orange Lorna and Useful Kim would have been a disaster.

-Matilda is serving out the front and I am in the back kitchen loading the dishwasher.
+Matilda is serving out the front and I am loading the dishwasher.